 6] Use Two Factor Authentication

-Many big enterprises such as Google and Microsoft use 2-Factor authentication to prevent their servers from many different kinds of attacks and Brute Force attacks are one of them.
+Many large enterprises, such as Google and Microsoft, utilize two-factor authentication to protect their servers from various types of attacks, including brute force attacks.
 You can also employ this security measure and secure your server.

 Read: How Attackers can Bypass Two-factor Authentication.